Moths of North Carolina

 State Protection:

-Comments: This species appears to be rare in North Carolina, with only one known record.
+Comments: This species appears to be rare in North Carolina, with only two known records as of 2025.